git-srinath/DMS3.0/doc/TARGET_CONNECTION_PROGRESS.md

 3. Select a connection from "Target Connection" dropdown
 4. Add mapping details
 5. Save
-6. Verify in database: `SELECT MAPREF, TRGCONID FROM DWMAPR WHERE MAPREF = 'your_ref'`
+6. Verify in database: `SELECT MAPREF, TRGCONID FROM DMS_MAPR WHERE MAPREF = 'your_ref'`

 **Scenario 2: Create Mapping without Target Connection**
 1. Click "New Mapping"